idexus/SlimObservable/README.md

 # Summary

 A C# library to automatically generate observable properties declared in an interface.

+It uses INotifyPropertyChanged.

 # Usage